 - Set goals

 - Find your why

-- Set up supportive systems (like using the Productivity Planner)
+- Set up supportive systems

 Like this year, at the end of next year, review what you’ve done during the previous year and start the process over.

 You can do this every year and make your next year your best yet.
 It’s all about living intentionally and to do that, you need to follow these steps.